AshritaCherlapally/AshritaCh/README.md

 ## Hi, I'm Ashrita 👋
-I'm a dedicated Software Engineer with a Master’s in Computer Science from the University of Massachusetts and over 4 years of experience building scalable applications with React,Node, Java, SpringBoot and AWS.
-I thrive in collaborative environments and enjoy contributing to open-source projects.
+I'm a dedicated Software Engineer and ML/AI enthusiast with a Master’s in Computer Science from the University of Massachusetts.
+I have hands-on software engineering experience building scalable applications using React, Node.js, Java, Spring Boot, and AWS.
+I enjoy leveraging AI and machine learning technologies to create intelligent solutions and am continuously expanding my skills in these areas.
+I thrive in collaborative environments and actively contribute to open-source projects.

 ### Skills